 RFC accounts can be opened in different forms like current account or savings account or term deposits.

-Retaining Overseas Assets
+d) Retaining Overseas Assets

 It is not necessary for the NRI returned and turned Resident, to obtain any permission from RBI or any other authority to retain your overseas assets.

-Sec 6 (4) of FEMA has granted permissions for returning NRIs to retain the overseas assets.
+Section 6 (4) of FEMA has granted permissions for returning NRIs to retain the overseas assets.

-To summarise, an Ordinary Resident (ROR) is liable to pay tax on his global income, while an NRI is liable to tax on the income ‘earned’ in India.
+To summaries, an Ordinary Resident (ROR) is liable to pay tax on his global income, while an NRI is liable to tax on the income ‘earned’ in India.

-You may reap the above tax benefits until you claim that you are an NRI, but once you pronounce your residential status you will avail no benefits and will be considered as a full-time resident of India and will have to follow the regular tax format.
+You may reap the above tax benefits until you claim that you are an NRI, but once you pronounce your residential status as Resident, you will avail no benefits and will be considered as a full-time resident of India and will have to follow the regular tax format.

 That is you will enjoy NRI income tax benefits until the time you hold the NRI status in India.

 A Certified financial planner can make all the difference to your personal finances.
 Here’s a step by step guide to choose a right financial planner for NRIs.

-What is one step you could take right now that would indicate you were moving forward in the right direction as an NRI…?
-How about having an initial discussion with a financial planner about your challenges and difficulties…?
+What is the one step you could take right now that would indicate you are moving forward in the right direction as an NRI…?
+How about having a short discussion with a financial planner about your challenges and difficulties…?

-To invest the savings properly and become wealthier after your return to India, you need a route map to take you from where you are financially and where you want to go financially.
+To invest your savings properly and become wealthier after your return to India, you need a route map to take you from where you are financially and where you want to go financially.
 You will have a clear route map only when you create a financial plan for yourself and your family.